axypro/magic/doc/README.md

 * [ArrayWrapper](ArrayWrapper.md) - wrapper over an array
 * [List of errors](errors.md)

-Most of the properties and methods defined by these Traits have the prefix `magic`.
+The properties and methods defined by these Traits have the prefix `magic`.